‘Days Of Our Lives’ Seek Ratings Boost With Fan Favorites Sami And EJ’s Rumored Return?

 Do you think Days of Our Lives will bring back Sami and EJ to boost ratings?
 Let us know in the comments below!

-[Featured Image by Vivien Killilea /Stringer/Getty Images]
+[Featured Image by Vivien Killilea/Stringer/Getty Images]